Skip to Main Content

 A backpack

-After an emergency, communities will need to rely on each other for days to weeks.
-Encourage community members to gather their personal supplies.
-Every household should have a go-bag for each family member/pet and at least two weeks worth of supplies.
+Every household should have a go-bag for each family member/pet and at least two weeks worth of supplies at home.

 Resources for Preparedness